ForrestTech/Eventus/src/Samples/Readme.md

 #### RabbitMQ

-[RabbitMQ](https://www.rabbitmq.com/) is used to queue command for processing.
-You will need to add a config setting of `RabbitMQUri` for the URI of a RabbitMQ Server to the `secrets.json` file and the `appSettingsSecrets.config`.
+[RabbitMQ](https://www.rabbitmq.com/) is used to queue command for processing and to emit domain events to topics.
+You will need to add a config setting of `RabbitMQUri` for the URI of a RabbitMQ Server to the `secrets.json` file and the `appSettingsSecrets.config` files.
 You can run a RabbitMQ server locally or use someone like [CloudAMQP](https://www.cloudamqp.com/) to host a server for you, they have free tiers.

 ### Redis